 Is caffeine good or bad for you?
-Some would say to avoid it, others love it.
+Some love it, others would say to avoid it.
 Up to 80-90% of adults ingest caffeine every day.
 Should you?

 Let’s talk about what caffeine is, how it affects the body, and whether or not it’s good or bad for you.
 There are definitely some people who should avoid it, and typical symptoms to look out for to see if that’s you.